Sufyx/Pet-Adoption/README.md

 A mock website for browsing through a large selection of different pets, and adopting/fostering them.
 ##

-### Implementation
+### Main Implementation
+Project is written in MERN stack.

 #### Back End
+- REST API, done in the Model–View–Controller architecture.
+- Server is written in Node Express, with Object Data Modeling done in Mongoose.
 - The database is stored online on a MongoDB Atlas cluster.
-- Server is written in Node express, with Object Data Modeling done in Mongoose.
+- Images are uploaded using Multer NPm, and are stored on Cloudinary.
-- Routes include authentication and validation using Jason web tokens.
+- Server routes include authentication and validation, using 'AJV' schemas and 'JWT' tokens.
-- User passwords are encrypted.
+- User passwords are encrypted, using 'Bcrypt'.

 #### Front End
-- The client side is done in React and designed with Chakra-UI.
+- The client side is written in React.
-- Page access and actions are restricted depending on user (guest / registered / admin).
+- Design and styling are done with Chakra-UI.
+- Page routing and route-protection done with react-router-dom npm.

 ##
 ### Description